tolstoyevsky/pieman/doc/components.md

 * written in Python;
 * distributed in the Python package named [pieman](https://pypi.org/project/pieman/);
 * built in the best tradition of Unix – do one thing and do it well (there is one particular program for one particular task).

+Since Pieman depends on Python it tries to make the most of the interpreter.
+Thus, the pieman package contains alternatives written in Python for well-known programs, such as `uuidgen` and GNU [Wget](https://gnu.org/software/wget/).
+It helps keeping the Pieman dependencies list as compact as possible.